- C Programming Basics

 int putc(int ch, FILE *fp);

-Here fp is the file pointer returned by the function fopen(), and ch is the character to be output.
-If a putc() operation is successful, it returns the character written.
-Otherwise, it returns EOF (end-of-file).
+"ch" is the character to be output.
+If a putc() operation succeeds, it returns the character that was written.
+Otherwise, EOF is returned (end-of-file).

 Reading a Character from a File in C

-The C I/O system defines the following two functions that is used in inputting a character from a file.
-Both the functions are equivalent.
+The C I/O system defines the following two functions that are used in inputting a character from a file: Both functions are equivalent.

 - getc()